Skip to content

 Two workers in high-visibility jackets and safety glasses operate computers and testing equipment at a workstation.

 Fair Chance to Advance (FC2A) is a multiyear initiative led by the Center for Justice & Economic Advancement at Jobs for the Future (JFF).
-Its mission is to remove systemic barriers and create clear, connected pathways to education, employment, and economic mobility for people with histories of incarceration.
+Its mission is to align and transform state systems so that policymakers, educators, employers, and workforce leaders can take a coordinated approach to expanding pathways from incarceration to quality jobs by eliminating barriers to economic advancement for people with histories of incarceration.

 Why This Work Matters